x64dbg/blog/_posts/2026-05-17-visualizing-x64dbg-trace-recordings.md

         self.__trace_data_offset_start: int = current_offset
 ```

-where the file is parsed for preliminaries, for example detecting a known architecture, and finally finding a point where the binary trace data blocks would continue.
+Where the file is parsed for preliminaries, for example detecting a known architecture, and finally finding a point where the binary trace data blocks would continue.

 Those binary trace data blocks then become consumable for instruction execution variants through a property that acts as a `Generator`, allowing for efficient iteration over the binary data on-the-fly as opposed to fully lifting all binary data at once into a list of some sort.